-(FFT Wave 3 Reading & Writing, Precision Teaching, Accelerated Reading, targeted Speech & Language Programmes - NELI)
+(Precision Teaching, Accelerated Reading, Accelerated Spelling, targeted Speech & Language Programmes, NELI, Welcom)

 - Learning Passports are individualised to each child.
 Specific intervention is planned and impact is recorded through monitoring and tracking by the teacher.
 A child, who has additional needs, has their own Learning Passport providing key information about them, how they learn, what resources suit them best and how adults can best support them.
-It also ensures they have the opportunity to work on their own targets to support progress and attainment. - Parents have opportunities to meet with the SENCo every term, to discuss concerns, worries, interventions and provision maps.
+It also ensures they have the opportunity to work on their own targets to support progress and attainment. - Parents have opportunities to meet with the SENCo to discuss concerns, worries, interventions and provision maps.
 Parents can ring the SENCo, Mrs Moult, whenever they need to and talk on the phone or arrange a meeting.

 Each intervention is reviewed regularly for impact on children's learning.
 Learning Passports are reviewed and agreed each term with children, parents and teachers.
 If a child continues to make limited progress, we would consult appropriate outside agencies.
 For a very small percentage of children, whose needs are significant and complex and the provision required to meet their needs cannot reasonably be provided within our school resources, a request will be made to the Local Authority to conduct an assessment of their Education, Health and Care needs.
-This may result in an Education, Health Care plan for the child.
+This may result in completing an Enhanced Assess, Plan, Do, Review Pathway (EAPDR) and/or an Education, Health Care plan for the child.
 (EHCP)